 Contents

-- EU students and Healthcare after Brexit
+- EU students and healthcare after Brexit

 - Registering with a doctor

-- Registering for other healthcare services
+- Other healthcare services in Scotland

 - Sexual health